CrisisRelief/crisisapp-marketplace/README.md

 - Create a sufficiently large sample set which can be used as a labelled dataset to build a supervised learning model.
 - Design reccommendation engine to connect the two sets of people
 - Extend our pattern options for engaging with shorter social media based posts
+- vary our pattern to detect self-declared, public domain records of COVID-19 or crisis impacted individual for outreach + engagement